 The Story of Purim

-At the end of the story, the Jews are able to turn the tables on their enemies, who are then punished in place of the intended victims.
 This story is one of the most beloved in the Jewish community, because of the hope that it gives a minority living in an oftentimes hostile majority culture.

 Purim Service, Megillah Reading, Songs and Rebellious Fun! - 6:30 pm

 Members and friends of all ages are invited to join us for a Megillah reading and a new and exciting a sing-a-long that tells the Purim story.

 Sunday, March 4